-We offer several types of Certificates.
+We offer several types of Certificates and Credentials.
 A description of each can be found below.

-Each Certificate requires a one year field placement within the Certificate's domain of practice.
-A student may qualify for more than one Certificate if the following is fulfilled: (1) Individual requirements of each Certificate (2) A field placement which qualifies as a domain of practice for each Certificate being sought.
+Each Certificate requires a one-year field placement within the Certificate's domain of practice.
+A student may qualify for more than one Certificate if the following are fulfilled: (1) Individual requirements of each Certificate are met, and (2) The field placement qualifies as a domain of practice for both Certificates being sought.